How Car Insurance Protects You and Others After an Accident

 Collision coverage pays for damage caused due to a collision with something, such as another vehicle, fixed object, or person.

 It is essential to know your insurance policy.
-You should always discuss your coverages with your insurer so that you are prepared in case of an accident.
+You should always discuss your coverage with your insurer so that you are prepared in case of an accident.
 If you are injured in a collision caused by another person’s negligence or recklessness, you should contact our office to discuss how to pursue compensation.

 Physical damage coverage, such as comprehensive and collision, can help cover the costs to repair your vehicle regardless of fault.